moiseshorta/RAVE-Latent-Diffusion/README.md

 ## Unconditional generation

 Once you have trained the RAVE-Latent Diffusion model, you can now generate new latent codes with it.
-For example
+For example:

 ```bash
 python generate.py --model_path "/path/to/trained/rave-latent-diffusion/model.pt" --rave_model "/path/to/your/pretrained/rave/model.ts" --diffusion_steps 100 --seed 664 --output_path "/path/to/save/generated/audio" --latent_length 4096 --latent_mult 1